Betterment vs. Wealthsimple vs. Vanguard Robo-Advisor Overview

 image credit; Photo by Anukrati Omar on Unsplash

 Bettterment’s retirement tools are comprehensive.
 Betterment will strongly appeal to investors who have holdings outside the Betterment platform.
 All these investments are taken into consideration when your retirement health is calculated.

-Both Wealthsimple and Vanguard have limited retirement planning tools.
+Wealthsimple has limited retirement planning tools.
 Although financial advisors are available to discuss retirement topics.